canibanoglu/tango_with_django_book/chapters/models_templates.rst

 	    url(r'^about/$', views.about, name='about'),
 	    url(r'^category/(?P<category_name_url>\w+)$', views.category, name='category'),) # New!

-As you can see we have added in a rather complex tuple entry call ``category`` that will invoke  ``views.category()`` when the regular expression ``r'^(?P<category_name_url>\w+)$'`` is matched.
+As you can see, we have added in a rather complex entry that will invoke ``view.category()`` when the regular expression ``r'^(?P<category_name_url>\w+)$'`` is matched.
 We set up our regular expression to look for any sequence of word characters (e.g. a-z, A-Z, _, or 0-9) before the end of the URL, or a trailing URL slash - whatever comes first.
 This value is then passed to the view ``views.category()`` as parameter ``category_name_url``, the only argument after the mandatory ``request`` argument.
 Essentially, the name you hard-code into the regular expression is the name of the argument that Django looks for in your view's function definition.

 .. note:: Regular expressions may seem horrible and confusing at first, but there are tons of resources online to help you. `This cheat sheet <http://cheatography.com/davechild/cheat-sheets/regular-expressions/>`_ provides you with an excellent resource for fixing pesky regular expression problems.

 Modifying the Index View and Template .....................................
 Our new view is set up and ready to go - but we need to do one more thing.
 Our index page view needs to be updated to provide users with a means to view the category pages that are listed.
-Update in the ``index()`` in ``rango\views.py`` as follows:
+Update in the ``index()`` in ``rango/views.py`` as follows.

 .. code-block:: python